andreidimaano/DefinitelyNotBrunoMars/README.md

     - Upload these [2 folders](https://drive.google.com/drive/folders/1AfjN0yvVaywEGZV0_qO2ltKP-4lDpeZc?usp=sharing) into "og-training-data"
     - run the "create_norm_spec_submission.ipynb"
 3. Training:
     - Run "train_submission.ipynb".
-The notebook will output loss, and MCDs.
+The notebook will output loss graphs and MCDs.
 It will also output wavs into "/code/outputs/generated_audio

+For all Augmentations:
+1. Run "visualizations_(just_plots)_submission.ipynb" to produce all augmentation data visualizations (blue audio signal graphs and log mel spectrogram data).

 Dance GAN:
 visualization file and dance code :